SpindleASA/spindle-guides/crypto.md

 Enter the amount of ALGO you want to spend in the ‘From’ box.
 The amount of YARN you would receive at the current price is shown in the ‘To’ box.

 *Minimum received*: the amount of YARN you are guaranteed to receive if the swap is successful (note that this is lower than the amount quoted in the ‘To’ box).
-If the price does not change while you are completing the swap, you will redeem the difference between the amount shown in the ‘To’ box and the ‘Minimum received’ as an excess amount later.

 *Slippage tolerance*: the maximum % difference in *quoted price* and *actual price* you will tolerate (in the unfavorable direction).
 It can be set to any value between 0-100%.
 As slippage tolerance increases, the minimum received decreases.
 0.5% is the default slippage on Tinyman.
 If the price change during the seconds it takes to complete the swap is larger than the slippage tolerance, the transaction will fail.